Skip to content

 • Historical contract data for variable consideration estimation (volume rebates, performance bonuses, refund/return rates, sales-based royalties, milestone payments) - minimum 24 months for expected value method, longer for sales-based royalties under specific exception

-• Big-4 audit firm engagement with PCAOB AS 2201 + AS 2401 + AS 2110 + AS 3101 evidence requirements (Deloitte ASM, PwC Halo, EY Helix, KPMG Clara) plus statutory auditor with ISA UK 240 + 540 evidence requirements; integrated with revenue close cycle for automated evidence loading
+• Big-4 audit firm engagement with PCAOB evidence requirements under AS 2201, AS 2401, AS 2110 and AS 3101 (Deloitte ASM, PwC Halo, EY Helix, KPMG Clara) plus a statutory auditor with ISA UK 240 and 540 evidence requirements; integrated with revenue close cycle for automated evidence loading

 • WORM-compliant archive for jurisdictional retention rules: US IRS 7 years per PCAOB AS 1215, SEC 17a-4 6 years for issuer audits, UK HMRC 6 years per Finance Act, EU 6-10 years per Member State, IFRS 15 requires retention through statute of limitations plus audit evidence period - Amazon S3 Object Lock, Azure Blob Immutable Storage, Google Cloud Storage Bucket Lock